statistikat/STATcubeR/README.md

 R client for all things [STATcube](http://sdbext:8081/statistik.at/ext/statcube/jsf/dataCatalogueExplorer.xhtml).
-Get data from the STATcube REST API or via the open government data portal at https://data.statistik.gv.at.
-STATcubeR makes it easy to include both those datasources into your R projects.
+Get data from the STATcube REST API or via the open government data portal at https://data.statistik.gv.at. `{STATcubeR}` makes it easy to include both those datasources into your R projects.

 ## Installation